 Other research also concludes that some enzymes may help minimize the impacts of accidental gluten ingestion for those who are strictly gluten-free, but that they can’t be used to initiate a gluten-containing diet and minimize the impact.
 Most research has been done in vitro, and until human trials are done, evidence is inconclusive.
 People with Celiac can still experience harmful effects in the duodenum from accidental ingestion even if using these products.

-Digestive enzyme supplements are designed to enhance natural enzymes and to perform the same functions: breaking down the carbohydrates, fats, and proteins from the foods you consume, thus allowing your body to absorb the nutrients it needs – nutrients that pass through the wall of the small intestine and make their way into your bloodstream.
-These replacement enzymes, therefore, can help alleviate the digestive problems related to poor absorption, such as gas and bloating.
+Digestive enzyme supplements are designed to enhance natural enzymes and to perform the same functions: breaking down the carbohydrates, fats, and proteins from the foods you consume, thus allowing your body to absorb the nutrients it needs.
+These replacement enzymes, therefore, can help alleviate the digestive problems related to poor absorption, such as gas, bloating, cramping, or diarrhea.